-- 15 respondents agreed, 4 respondents disagreed - I have 40+ years of public service experience.
+- 11 respondents agreed, 4 respondents disagreed - Fix your typo. - How?
+The city doesn't have the funds to monitor far simpler programs today.
+Unless the city abatements and subsidies are reduced the burden of paying for the additional staff will likely fall on the already over-brudened non abated property owners. - I don't know enough about the current staff's responsibilities to know if this is needed - I have 40+ years of public service experience.
 While not a construction expert, I have worked on building projects and am expert in connecting people.
-You should hire me, or people like me, as community liaisons. - Only if the staff is going to implement a tiered system by neighborhood that would necessitate additional work. - Please look to Columbus and Cleveland who have utilized independent experts to evaluate our entire abatement program and recommend informed changes to the system.
-This can not happen fast enough. - Simplify processes - How?
-The city doesn't have the funds to monitor far simpler programs today.
-Unless the city abatements and subsidies are reduced the burden of paying for the additional staff will likely fall on the already over-burdened non abated property owners. - Could monitor affordability as part of CRA (similar to how HOME funds are monitored) - 15.
-Provide adequate notice about policy change to developers, homeowners, etc. Consider triggers for grandfathering applicants under current policy: permits, zoning approvals etc. - 10 respondents agreed, 6 respondents disagreed - Grandfathering regulations should be clearly defined and include those with permits pulled, zoning approved, etc. Determining how much time developers receive for this change will take much consideration.
-An adequate amount of time needs to be given to developers without creating a sudden tear down boom in neighborhoods.
+You should hire me, or people like me, as community liaisons. - Only if the staff is going to implement a tiered system by neighborhood - Only if the staff is going to implement a tiered system by neighborhood that would necessitate additional work. - Simplify processes - Staff should be increased to adequately oversee whatever new policy is put into place. - Yes, yes, yes.
+Please look to Columbus and Cleveland who have utilized independent experts to evaluate our entire abatement program and recommend informed changes to the system.
+This can not happen fast enough. - 15.
+Provide adequate notice about policy change to developers, homeowners, etc.

-- New rules should not stop projects in progress. - Giving warning, grandfathering, etc. will only spur a huge rush of poorly conceived development projects. - Grandfathering certain developers?
+Consider triggers for grandfathering applicants under current policy: permits, zoning approvals etc.

+- 10 respondents agreed, 6 respondents disagreed - Grandfathering certain developers?
 NO WAY.
-Grandfathering "new build" abatement request currently unapproved, also no. Grandfathering renovation requests already submitted but not yet approved, yes. - Notice of any policy change should be communicated to impacted parties.
-However, grandfathering should be time limited. - Notice OK; no or very minimal "grandfathering"
+Grandfathering "new build" abatement request currently unapproved, also no. Grandfathering renovation requests already submitted but not yet approved, yes. - Grandfathering regulations should be clearly defined and include those with permits pulled, zoning approved, etc. Determining how much time developers receive for this change will take much consideration.
+An adequate amount of time needs to be given to developers without creating a sudden tear down boom in neighborhoods. - Including homeowners' in-put Before their neighborhood can be changed, when it is Already a Beautiful, viable neighborhood - Just change the law!
+It is currently unjust. - Just change the law!
+It is currently unjust. - New rules should not stop projects in progress. - Notice of any policy change should be communicated to impacted parties.
+However, grandfathering should be time limited. - Notice OK; no or very minimal "grandfathering" - Stop the madness now.
+Giving warning, grandfathering, etc. will only spur a huge rush of poorly conceived development projects. - The Mt Lookout, HP developers have scammed the system for yrs.
+Please exclude abatements there now.

-Additional Residential Tax Abatement Policy Review Feedback:
+Additional Comments: